Where Does It Snow In Korea? Snow In Seoul & Korea 2023

 If you’re travelling to Korea this winter, you have the chance to see snow-capped mountains, Korean temples blanketed in snow, and many other unique sights from the Land of Morning Calm.
 So, where does it snow in Korea and what are the best places to see snow?
+Find out why Korea is known as the ‘land of high mountains and sparkling streams’ by seeing Korea’s natural beauty blanketed in snow at these fun winter locations.

 The good news is, you don’t have to go too far to see snow in Korea, especially if you’re visiting during the snowiest months – January and February.
 From Jeju Island to Seoul, there are snowy sights across Korea to enjoy this winter.